niltrip/powerocean/README.md

 ## Credits

-Thanks to my kollege you for inspiring me to start
+Thanks to my kollege David for giving me a start point.

 And also thanks for the great work of the team from homeassistant and the great community.